It's time to demystify the sizing systems of needles and thread and learn some key basics for successful free motion quilting.

 Do you ever use other kinds of thread?

-When I make tshirt quilts, I use ye old faithful Coats & Clark All Purpose or their new 30 wt mercerized cotton because ain't nothing gonna break those stitches and tshirt quilts get washed a LOT and the stretch of the knit fabrics requires strong stitches
+When I used to make make tshirt quilts, I use ye old faithful Coats & Clark All Purpose because ain't nothing gonna break those stitches and tshirt quilts get washed a LOT and the stretch of the knit fabrics requires strong stitches.
+This thread is a poly blend, so it has some stretch that withstands more movement, wear, and tear.

 Cotton Vs Poly?

 My love of Aurifil probably already gave this away, but I'm a cotton girl.
 Here's why: 1) natural material 2) I love to quilt densely, and quilting fabric is also made of cotton, so the quilting thread just melts into the fabric and doesn't leave you with that "quilted to cardboard" feeling.
 Quilts stay soft, even when they have a lot of stitching.
 At one time, there were concerns that poly thread would actually cut the cotton fabric over time and affect the integrity of your project.
-I don't believe this is still an issue because of improved manufacturing, so Cotton vs Poly is a matter of personal preference
+I don't believe this is still an issue because of improved manufacturing, so Cotton vs Poly is mostly a matter of personal preference, though I always, always recommend cotton for all things quilty.

 What about needle size?

-My go-to needle is a size 70/11 Universal for both quilting and piecing.
-If I'm quilting something with bulky seams (aka a Bonnie Hunter quilt), I go up to a size 14, and if I'm making a tshirt quilt, I use a size 16 ballpoint needle
+My go-to needle is a size 11 or 12 for piecing and a size 14 Universal for quilting.
+I like that bit of extra needle strength for FMQ— I’d rather a slightly larger hole as I stitch than having to dig a broken needle point out of my batting.
+If I'm quilting something with bulky seams (aka a Bonnie Hunter quilt), I might even go up to a size 16, and if I'm making a tshirt quilt, I use a size 16 ballpoint needle

 How often do you change your needle?

 With every project and between piecing and quilting if it's a big or densely pieced quilt.
 Change your needle more often with paper piecing (paper dulls the needle more).
-If I'm bouncing around between projects with no clear "beginning" or "end" point, I'll change my needle at least once a week, usually when I clean my bobbin casing.
+If I'm bouncing around between projects with no clear "beginning" or "end" point, I'll change my needle every week or two, usually when I clean my bobbin casing.
 Needles are SO MUCH CHEAPER than a damaged machine (or eyeball) caused by a broken tip, so be proactive with your needle changing

 Speaking of your bobbin casing, how often to you clean your machine?